 Then you have your plant liquid fertilizer made from plant materials.

 To apply any of the above liquid fertilizers on your crop, dilute the fertilizer with an equal volume of water and spray on your crops.
 If you have an irrigation system, it is perfect for you.
 These fertilizers can be used on any type of crop.
-It is non-toxic to the plants or animals and cheap to use.
-It is perfect for organic farming as it contains no chemical.
+It is non-toxic to plants or animals and cheap to use.
+It is perfect for organic farming as it contains no chemicals.

 - How To Use Rabbit Urine As Organic Fertilizer And Pesticide